Serving and Serve Strategy

 How high is the target from the floor?

 You want the ball to take its first bounce just over the short line, but not come flying off the back wall.
-This depends on how hard you hit and the type of wall.
 The harder you hit the ball, the lower on the front wall you should place the target.
 The faster the walls, the lower the target.
 Plaster walls are generally faster than panel walls and usually require a lower target.
-The horizontal pieces of painter's tape in the photo above are 16 inches high, but anywhere between one and two feet will be fine.
-When I play on plaster courts, I use a target between 6 inches and 18 inches high.
+The horizontal pieces of painter's tape in the photo above are 18 inches high, but anywhere between one and two feet will be fine.
+When I play on plaster courts, I use a target between 12 and 18 inches high.
 Experiment with serves that are higher and lower to find the right level.

 Drive serve to the right side

-Now let’s hit a drive serve to the right hand back corner, the right handed receiver's forehand.
-From the center position, locate the point on the front wall halfway between the side wall and the mid line of your body.
-Since you are in the center position, this will be five feet from the side wall.
-Try to find a mark on the wall at this point one to two feet above the floor.
-That is the target.
-(It is the piece of blue tape just to the left of the right side 4 foot line in the photo.)
-To verify it, stand at the contact point and throw the ball underhand at the target.
-It should rebound to the back right corner.
-Try a few practice serves using the consistent ball drop discussed above.
+Now let’s hit a drive serve to the right hand back corner, the left handed receiver's backhand.
+From the center position, locate the point on the front wall halfway between the right side wall and the mid line of your body.
+Since you are in the center, position 2, your target is the middle asterisk (labeled 2 corresponding to serving position 2), five feet from the right side wall in the photo.
+If you use the usual two step drop and hit and you hit this target the ball should travel directly to the back right hand corner.

 Serving from the right and left positions

-To vary the serves and keep the receiver off balance, try serving from the right and left positions as well as the center.
-To serve from the right position, put your rear foot in line with your opponent’s right foot (or the right hand edge of the door).
-Before beginning the service motion, locate the point on the front wall directly in front of the mid line of your body, 16-18 inches up from the floor.
-This is the target for the serve to the backhand.
-This point should be approximately eight feet from the right hand side wall and should correspond to a vertical line on a panel court on either the first or second row.
-In the photo it is the mark just above the right hand 8.
-The target for the serve to the forehand is half way between the backhand target and the right hand side wall, approximately four feet from the right side wall (with a vertical crack on either the first or second row).
+To vary the serves and keep the receiver off balance, try serving from the left and right positions as well as the center.
+To serve from the left position (position 1 in the photo), line up 8 feet from the left side wall.
+You can use the crack line in the panels that are 8 feet from the left side to help you line up or line up using the 8 foot supporting fin on a glass back wall.
+Before beginning the service motion, locate the point on the front wall directly in front of the mid line of your body, 1-2 feet up from the floor.
+This is the target for the drive serve to the backhand.
+This point should be approximately eight feet from the right hand side wall and should correspond to a vertical line on a panel court on the first row.
+In the photo it is the cross just above the left 8 (labeled 1).
+The target for the serve to the right is half way between the backhand target and the right hand side wall, approximately 6 feet from the right side wall (the asterisk labeled 1 in the photo).

 Z and jam serves